 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain five steps a client may go through in the generation of false sexual abuse memories.
+-Identify five steps a client may go through in the generation of false memories related to sexual abuse.

 -Explain Loftus’s "story-truth".

 -Explain what three functions cannot be performed by the counselor without proper training or supervision.

 -Explain what may increase the inaccuracy of memories retrieved when the subject is highly charged.

 -Explain what counselors should be aware of when considering false memories, according to Enns.

 -Explain what numbers also exploded with the number of incidents of abuse reported.